 Konektis – Michelle Chyzyk, conductor

 The all-women ensemble, das Femmes, was formed in 1998.
 The number of members has ranged from seven to twelve, coming from a variety of backgrounds and occupations.
 Several are alumni of Brandon University.
 The group performs without a conductor, and enjoys presenting dynamic and eclectic programming, ranging from Gregorian chant to contemporary Canadian composers.
-Last season the ensemble staged a Christmas show in collaboration with Prairie Blend, a men’s choir from Brandon, and had the great pleasure of joining Tom Jackson in concert at the Westman Centennial Auditorium .
-Das Femmes will be singing at an international conference which the Westman Dressage organization will be hosting in the fall.
-The group is set to release their first album, Where Our Journeys Lead.
+Last season the ensemble staged a Christmas show in collaboration with Prairie Blend, a men’s choir from Brandon, and had the great pleasure of joining Tom Jackson in concert at the Westman Centennial Auditorium. das Femmes is busy preparing for a performance at an Equine Canada Dressage Show banquet on October 20th, and hope to combine forces with Prairie Blend men’s choir in Brandon for a Christmas concert.

 Women in Harmony – Naomi Russell, conductor